wp-plugins/syntaxhighlighter-evolved-h-brush/readme.txt

 // some H code will go in here.
 [/code]`

+= Did you know the colours are slightly off? =

+Yes, I might ask the devs at some point for the exact hex codes and update them, but for now it's a close approximation.

 == Screenshots ==

 1. Example code using Hackpad theme
 2. Example code using default theme

 == Changelog ==

+= 0.0.2 =
+* FIXED: string values were green, not white.

 = 0.0.1 =
 * Beta version